-The European Union is introducing an energy efficiency label for blockchain networks.
-The goal will be to support the growing electricity consumption in the region.
-The European Commission is planning to engage international partners in creating a grading mechanism that will encourage the use of environmental-friendly blockchain systems.
+The goal is to support the region’s growing electricity consumption.
+The European Commission plans to engage international partners in creating a grading mechanism that will encourage the use of environmentally friendly blockchain systems.

-Europe to have an energy label for blockchains
+Europe to Have an Energy Label for Blockchains

 The executive arm of the EU has also added that the growing use of crypto assets has increased their energy demands.
 Therefore, the commission is tapping into cryptocurrencies and other blockchain technologies to ensure that only the most efficient versions of the technology are used.